axelarnetwork/axelar-docs/pages/validator/external-chains/binance.md

 ### Configure vald

-In order for `vald` to connect to your Binance node, your `rpc_addr` should be exposed in vald's `config.toml`
+In order for `vald` to connect to your Binance Smart Chain node, your `rpc_addr` should be exposed in vald's `config.toml`

 <Tabs tabs={[